MQuAKE: Assessing Knowledge Editing in Language Models via Multi-Hop Questions: Challenges Model Editors

 \subsection{Evaluation with Edits at Scale}

-We extend our evaluation and consider all the edits from a randomly splited group of $k$ instances at the same time ($k \in \{1, 100, 1000, 3000\}$).
+We extend our evaluation and consider all the edits from a randomly split group of $k$ instances at the same time ($k \in \{1, 100, 1000, 3000\}$ on {\dscf} and $k \in \{1, 100, 500, 1868\}$ on {\dst}).
 The results are shown in Figure~\ref{fig:hard_results}.
-We find that the multi-hop performance of all methods further drops when injecting more edits into language models at the same time.
+We find that, on both {\dscf} and {\dst}, the multi-hop performance of all methods further drops when injecting more edits into language models at the same time.